Minute Puff Pastry Donuts: Easy Cronuts for Busy Nights

 - Preheat your oven to 350°F (175°C).

-- Add the flour, baking powder, and salt in a separate bowl, then fold into the butter mixture without overmixing.
+- Combine the flour, baking powder, and salt in a separate bowl.

-- Cool in the pan for 10 minutes before transferring to a wire rack to cool completely.
+- Cool in the pan for 10 minutes before transferring to a wire rack and slicing.

 Notes